Emergent Correspondence from Image Diffusion: Problem Setup

-The most straightforward approach to obtaining pixel correspondences to is to first extract dense image features in both images and then match them.
-Specifically, we denote the dense feature map of $I_i$ as $F_i$, and the pixel-level feature at location $p$ as $F_i(p)$, which is extracted through bilinear interpolation on $F_i$.
-Then we can obtain the pixel correspondence for $p_1$ as:
+The most straightforward approach to obtaining pixel correspondences is to first extract dense image features in both images and then match them.
+Specifically, given a feature map $F_i$ for image $I_i$, we can extract a feature vector $F_i(p)$ for pixel location $p$ through bilinear interpolation.
+Then given a pixel $p_1$ in image $I_1$, we can obtain the corresponding pixel in image $I_2$ as:

 where $d$ is a distance metric and we use cosine distance by default in this work.